samtecspg/conveyor/docs/index.md

 Before we dive into how it works, lets define some important terms.

  - **Channels** - These are the data connections that you have created.
 They either have, are, or are ready to receive data and pipe it into Elasticsearch.
 They are created from sources.
 In programming lingo, they could be considered instances of a specific source.
  - **Sources** - These are templates authored for ease of use; each generally targets a specific data source or import method.
+In programming lingo, these would be classes.
  - **Parameters** - These are placeholders in the `sources` which will be replaced when you create a `channel`.
+Think of them as inputs to a function or parameters for a database connection.

 ## How It Works